fossabot/self/README.md

 We are actively looking for contributors.
 Please check the [open issues](https://github.com/selfxyz/self/issues) if you don't know were to start!
 We offer bounties for significant contributions.

+> **Important:** Please open your pull request from the `staging` branch.
+Pull requests from other branches will be automatically closed.

 ## Contact us

 [Contact us](https://t.me/selfprotocolbuilder) on telegram for feedback or questions.